salzmanlab-admin/STAR_wrapper/README.md

 If a read is from the Aligned file rather than the Chimeric file, the following columns will have the value `NA`: `flagB`, `posB`, `aScoreB`, `qualB`, `seqB`.
 If a read doesn't contain a junction, the following columns will **also** have the value `NA`: `strandR2B`, `chrR2B`, `geneR2B`, `readClassR2`, `juncPosR2A`, `juncPosR2B`, `cigarR2B`, `MR2B`, `SR2B`.

-The class <mark>input file</mark> contains the following fields in the following order:
+The class input file contains the following fields in the following order:

+Note: \[] indicates that the field is only present in the Chimeric file.

 1.`id`: Read name.
 Example: `SRR6546273.367739`
 2. `class`: Class defined by read 1 or read 2.
 For paired end mode, the options are circular, linear, decoy, err (this happens when the strand is ambiguous, because in that case we can't tell if a potential circular junction is a circle or a decoy, since this definition depends on the strand), fusion (read 1 and read 2 are on different chromosomes, or either r1 or r2 is split between two chromosomes), and strandCross (both reads have flags indicating they're both on + or both on -; this is before we correct strandedness by gene location).
 For single end data the options are lin (linear-type junction), rev (circle-type junction), and fus (part of read maps to one chromosome and part maps to another)
 3. `refNameR1`: The refName for R1 will always be of the form `<chrR1A>:<geneR1A>:<juncPosR1A>:<strandR1A>|<chrR1B>:<geneR1B>:<juncPosR1B>:<strandR1B>|<readClassR1>`.
 See the descriptions for these individual columns for more specifics.
 4. `refNameR2`: If read 2 is from `2Chimeric.out.sam` or has an N in the CIGAR string, it will have the same format as `refNameR1` except `R2` replaces `R1`.
 If instead it aligns without gaps/chimera, it's name is `<chrR2A>:<geneR2A>:<strandR2A>`.